 The Arras Contract in Spain is a “pre-purchase” contract containing essential terms of a property purchase agreement.
 Usually, the real estate agent has an arras contract template.

-The Arras is a ‘pre-purchase’ contract containing the important terms of a purchase agreement.
-Normally the real estate agent has an arras template.
-These are usually drafted in favor of the Seller.
+However, these are usually drafted in favor of the seller.
 You can use them, but be sure to add clauses that protect yourself.

-a) The Buyer pays a 10% deposit when they sign.
+a) The Buyer pays a 10% deposit when they sign the arras contract in Spain.
 The amount is negotiable; 10% is the norm.
-If the Buyer fails to sign the deed for a reason attributable to the Buyer (found another property, etc.) they lose the 10%.
+If the Buyer fails to sign the deed for a reason attributable to the Buyer (found another property, etc.), they lose the 10%.

-To bind both parties to the deal, reserve the property in the Buyer’s name and it forces the parties to write down the important terms of the deal before they proceed.
+To bind both parties to the deal, reserve the property in the Buyer’s name, and it forces the parties to write down the essential terms of the agreement before they proceed.

 3) Before Signing

 Due Diligence.
 The Buyer must thoroughly investigate the property before signing.
 Ask a lot of questions.
 The agent is under a very limited duty to disclose property defects.
 Some have a policy of ‘don’t ask, don’t tell’.